bmillare/dj.compose/README.md

 `let`s with many function bindings give us locality and minimalism but are problematic:

-* As the number of bindings increase the `let` becomes unweidly and hard to test
+* As the number of bindings increase the `let` becomes unweidly and hard to test.
+You typically have to copy paste sub components into a new let if you want to seperate and test.
-* Bindings are not composable
-* Order must be compatible with dependencies
+* Bindings are not composable since binding order must be compatible with the dependency graph.
 * Late binding mechanisms are not built in for handling cylic dependencies

 The goal of this library is to add compositional power to direct and late bindings to enhance programming with mutually dependent functions.